benswift/benswift.github.io/_posts/2019-02-06-class-discussions-on-discourse.md

 - tutors (TAs) were given

 [^samename]:
-    in principle the course category (list of topics) and group (list of members) could in principle have different names
+    the course category (list of topics) and group (list of members) could in principle have different names

 Here's an example: for COMP1720 we set up